plow-technologies/inferno/README.md

 ### Configure the binary caches

 It is _highly_ recommended to configure two extra Nix binary caches to download artifacts when building this project.
 We offer our own public [Cachix](https://cachix.org) cache (`inferno`) that is populated on CI.
 Since this project uses IOG's `haskell.nix`, you should also add IOG's binary caches.
-Although our cache contains some of the same artifacts as IOG's, you should still configure the latter in case a critical dependency (e.g. GHC) has not yet been cached, Cachix is experiencing an outage, or you make local changes that would require rebuilding a large dependency (e.g. upgrading to a new GHC version).
+Although our cache contains some of the same artifacts as IOG's, you should still configure the latter in case a critical dependency (e.g. GHC) has not yet been cached by us, Cachix is experiencing an outage, or you make local changes that would require rebuilding a large dependency (e.g. upgrading to a new GHC version).

 **Important**: If you do not enable at least IOG's binary cache, you _will_ build GHC from source several times!
+This will take at least several hours in most cases.

 There are two methods for enabling the caches.
 The flake will attempt to set the relevant values for you automatically.
 Caveats apply to this process, so you may need to enable them manually.